cchitsiang/awesome-stars/topics.md

 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
 Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
 Including streaming inference, scalabl
 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
-- [implerhq/impler.io](https://github.com/implerhq/impler.io) - 100% open source data import infrastructure with readymade CSV & Excel import widget 🚀
+- [implerhq/impler.io](https://github.com/implerhq/impler.io) - Powerful CSV & Excel Import experience for SaaS 🚀 Save months building data import experience from scratch 💰
 - [sqlchat/sqlchat](https://github.com/sqlchat/sqlchat) - Chat-based SQL Client and Editor for the next decade
 - [openblocks-dev/openblocks](https://github.com/openblocks-dev/openblocks) - 🔥 🔥 🔥 The Open Source Retool Alternative
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.